-- It is recommended to clean the Firebox after each cooking when it is cooled down. - Remove the ash from the Ash Pan. - Pull out the Charcoal Holder Grate through Firebox Access Door.
-The charcoal pieces remaning on the holder grate will fall into the Ash Pan and can be removed. - In case ash or solid fuel is stuck in the grate remove it and clean it.
+- It is recommended to clean the Firebox after each cooking when it is cooled down. - Remove the ash from the Ash Pan. - Pull out the Charcoal Holder Grate through Firebox Access Door 02.
+The charcoal pieces remaning on the holder grate will fall into the Ash Pan and can be removed. - In case ash or solid fuel is stuck in the grate remove it and clean it. - Regularly clean (depending on the frequency and intensity of the cookings) the grate between the Firebox and the Cooking Chamber. - This can be done the easiest from the Cooking Chamber side after removing the Heat Baffle.